Are you a people-pleaser?

 2. Examine your underlying emotions and beliefs.

 What will happen if you say “no”?
-Disagreeing with others feel uncomfortable to people-pleasers and they have to say “yes” to resolve this discomfort.
+Disagreeing with others feels uncomfortable for people-pleasers and they have to say “yes” to resolve this discomfort.

 But rather than avoiding these feelings, I invite you to explore these uncomfortable feelings a little deeper and learn how to embrace them.
 Whenever such feelings arise, ask yourself what are you actually feeling: